crolbar/matm/README.md

 ./matm
 ```

-If you get "permission denied" make sure it binary is executable
+If you get "permission denied" make sure the binary is executable
 ```
 chmod +x matm
 ```